 Eyoälha (Eee-YO-Lah) means – the wind – in the Kwakwa’ka’wakw language from the North West Coast of Canada.
-I am Canadian yet find myself at home in many countries.
-I am an artist/Photographer and avid traveler.
+I am Canadian yet find myself feeling at home in many countries.
+I’m a artist/Photographer and avid traveler.

 I find immense joy in capturing the essence of the moment, documenting the beauty and movement in the spontaneity of life… one of the reasons why I love jumping photos!
 I believe in the positive effects of joy on society as a whole and the creative collaboration between photographer and subject.

-More on why I decided to create Jump for Joy Photo Project, and Vancouver Jump for Joy Photo Mural:
+More on why I decided to create Jump for Joy Photo Project, and Artist in Residence presentation: